-Writer-director Jeff Nichols furthers his preoccupation with the economic and ideological decline of the American South, amidst other questions, in his minimally titled coming-of-age drama, Mud.
-Refining both the technique and the thematic concerns present in his debut film, Shotgun Stories, as well as his follow-up, Take Shelter, the thirty-four year olds’ third feature, also his best, recounts a tale of lost love and shattered innocence against an iconic American backdrop.
+Writer-director Jeff Nichols furthers his preoccupation with the economic and ideological decline of the American South, amidst other concerns, in his minimally titled coming-of-age drama, Mud.
+Refining both the technique and the themes present in his debut film, Shotgun Stories, as well as his follow-up, Take Shelter, the thirty-four year olds’ third feature, also his best, recounts a tale of lost love and shattered innocence against an iconic American backdrop.
 With a rock solid cast led by Matthew McConaughey at the apex of his career reinvention, Mud is the kind of small scale, character driven drama one rarely sees out of the States any more, and cements Nichols as one of his country’s most significant independent auteurs.

-But unlike Ellis, we realise long in advance that his relationship with Juniper may not be the fairy tale love story he believes it to be.
-Mud is about the loss of innocence, and not all of it is Ellis’s.
-And, just as Nichols injects reality into the idyllic small town dream, so too does he eventually wake both boy and man from the grip of romantic delusion.
-Despite this, Mud is not a bleak film, but a hopeful one; its characters, although bruised and battered, end their journey wiser and more mature than they were when it began.
+But unlike Ellis, we realise long in advance that Mud’s relationship with Juniper may not be the fairy tale he believes it to be.
+Just as Nichols injects reality into the idyllic small town dream, so too does he eventually wake both boy and man from the grip of romantic delusion.
+Despite this, Mud is not a bleak film, but a hopeful one.
+Its characters, although bruised and battered, end their journey wiser and more mature than they were when it began.
 Fittingly, the same is true of Nichols, a first-rate filmmaker with an immeasurable future ahead of him.